Azure/notation-azure-kv/docs/nv2-sign-verify-aks.md

 # Notary v2 - Remote Signing and Verification with Gatekeeper, Ratify and AKS

-## Install the notation cli and akv plugin
+## Install the notation cli and azure-kv plugin

 > NOTE: These are temporary steps for early development.
 Officially released binaries will be available as the latest changes are merged.